Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Exploitation}

 \looseness=-1

 The maximum reward achieved by the algorithms in all the reward areas is shown in Fig. \ref{fig:stax_cvg_reward}.
-Using emitters to exploit the reward allows \gls{name} to reach almost the maximum reward in few evaluations.
-These performances are similar to the ones obtained by \gls{serene}, thanks to the fact that the reward exploitation performed by the emitters does not rely on any behavior descriptor.
-Among the other baselines performing reward improvement, the best performing one is \gls{me}, capable of reaching high values on all reward areas, but with much slower pace than \gls{name}.
-This is not the case for the multi-objective approach \gls{moo}-NR, that can always find at least one of the multiple reward areas, but then tends to extensively focus on it, instead of also exploring other areas.
-For this reason only the easiest reward area is exploited to high values in all environments, while the harder reward area is seldom exploited.
-On the contrary, while \gls{ns} and \gls{taxons} can perform good exploration, they cannot reach high reward levels very quickly, with \gls{taxons} being consistently worse in this regard.
+Using emitters to exploit the reward allows \gls{name} to reach high rewards in a few evaluations.
+These performances are similar to the ones obtained by \gls{serene} on Curling ($p=.53$) and HardMaze ($p=.71$) and slightly higher on Redundant Arm ($p=1.4\times 10^{-2}$), thanks to the fact that the reward exploitation performed by the emitters does not rely on any behavior descriptor.
+Among the other baselines performing reward improvement, the best performing one is \gls{me}, capable of reaching high values on all reward areas, but at a much slower pace than \gls{name}.
+This is not the case for the multi-objective approach \gls{moo}-NR, which can always find at least one of the multiple reward areas, but then tends to extensively focus on it, instead of also exploring other areas.
+For this reason, only the easiest reward area is exploited to high values in all environments, while the harder reward area is seldom exploited.
+On the contrary, while \gls{ns} and \gls{taxons} can perform good exploration, they cannot reach high reward levels very quickly, with \gls{taxons} being consistently worse in this regard than any other algorithm ($p = 2.5 \times 10^{-4}$).
 This is due to the lack of any reward-exploitation mechanism present in both methods.
-This is even more noticeable on the redundant arm environment, where even if \gls{taxons} can reach similar coverage levels than \gls{name}, the absence of any reward improving mechanism leads to very low performances on all reward areas.
+This is even more noticeable in the redundant arm environment, where even if \gls{taxons} can reach higher coverage levels than \gls{name} ($p=6.9 \times 10^{-3}$), the absence of any reward improving mechanism leads to very low performances on all reward areas.